mllibs/mllibs/reference/docs/markdown/mlproject.md

+!!! abstract

-In this sections you'll find the associated `mllibs` modules for different stages of a machine learning project
+	In this sections you'll find the associated `mllibs` modules that correspond to different stages of a machine learning project

 ## Typical Steps in a Machine Learning Project: